-If one looks at the above list, No. 1 i.e. Service Industry & Professional offices will certainly be affected with demand decreasing rapidly in short-term.
-Even after the medicine/vaccine/cure has been found for Covid-19, the demand-per-annum will decrease from what it is now.
+If one looks at the above list, No. 1 i.e. Service Industry & Professional offices will certainly be affected with demand decreasing rapidly in the short-term.
+Even after the medicine/vaccine/cure has been found for Covid-19, the demand per annum will decrease from what it is now.
 This is simply because WFH might prove to be better for the reasons stated above.
 Having said that, the demand will not vanish.

-“We are exploring to allow 25% work force to WFH and will also look at dividing the balance 75% employees into two shifts to maximise physical distancing while they are at work”- C. P. Gurnani, CEO of Tech Mahindra, one of the top IT companies of India.
+“We are exploring to allow 25% workforce to WFH and will also look at dividing the balance 75% employees into two shifts to maximize physical distancing while they are at work”- C. P. Gurnani, CEO of Tech Mahindra, one of the top IT companies of India.

-This will mean that commercial space requirement should come down to about 1/3rd as compared to the current requirement.
+This will mean that commercial space requirements should come down to about 1/3rd compared to the current requirement.
 But this much reduction would not be possible because of new norms and building regulations that might be desired or enforced by the amended building codes.

 “For example, within commercial office space, the multi-year trend toward densification and open-plan layouts may reverse sharply.
 Public-health officials may increasingly amend building codes to limit the risk of future pandemics, potentially affecting standards for HVAC, square footage per person, and amount of enclosed space.”
 (Downloadable Resources-Open Interactive Group-Article (PDF-501B)-McKinsey)

-Other asset classes might not be hit in terms of the annual demand in the long-term though in short-term, everything would be affected.
-In fact, due to the fast increasing pace of e-commerce, demand of Real Estate Asset classes such warehousing of goods and Data storage for e-commerce retailers, etc. might increase rapidly.
+Other asset classes might not be hit in terms of the annual demand in the long term though, in the short term, everything would be affected.
+In fact, due to the fast-increasing pace of e-commerce, the demand for Real Estate Asset classes such as the warehousing of goods and Data storage for e-commerce retailers, etc. might increase rapidly.

 In summary, my suggestions to the asset owners and real estate developers are:

 i.
 Owners/Investors should hold on to their A-Class assets (B-class will be increasingly difficult to lease) and improve them to accommodate changes required for pandemics.
-The Real Estate Developers should slow down the construction of IT/Service Industry oriented office spaces and release the constructed space as per the demand.
-They will also need to incorporate many design elements e.g. decrease physical touch points etc.
+Real Estate Developers should slow down the construction of IT/Service Industry oriented office spaces and release the constructed space as per the demand.
+They will also need to incorporate many design elements e.g. decrease physical touchpoints etc.

 ii.
-Malls, Cinemas, open markets etc. should be on a wait and watch scenario.
-We will know Human behavior soon after the world has any control over Covid-19.
+Malls, Cinemas, open markets, etc. should be on a wait-and-watch scenario.
+We will know Human behaviour soon after the world has any control over Covid-19.
 Investors might like to look for good but distressed assets depending upon their risk appetite as many distressed assets are likely to come on the market.